Breakout Session IV

 Katelyn Angell, Long Island University and Eric Shannon, Franklin Pierce University

 Learn how two librarians at very different institutions were able to revamp ineffective library instruction sessions by incorporating active learning methods into their teaching practice.
 Within this presentation three case studies will be provided, each of which will describe an ineffective teaching experience, an intervention to reflect on this failure, and the development and implementation of an alternative intended to address shortcomings of the previous method.

-Teaching and Learning; Assessment
+Tags: Teaching and Learning; Assessment

 The Trials & Tribulations of Incorporating 3D Printing into the Health Science Curriculum

 Laurel Scheinfeld, SUNY Stony Brook; Joan Wagner and Blanche Leeman, Touro College

 Teaching 3D printing and design in an academic library seems like a great idea, but using 3D software entails a steep learning curve and 3D printers are noisy!
 This presentation will show you how to avoid all of our pitfalls and start your 3D program easily.